List of state highways in Louisiana (150–199): Louisiana Highway 180

 Louisiana Highway 180 (LA 180) runs 0.12 mi in an east–west direction along Jefferson Highway in Pineville, Rapides Parish.

 The route is a short connector between US 71 and US 165 at the point where the two highways diverge in Pineville, just north of Alexandria.
 It is an undivided two-lane highway for its entire length.

 As its local name indicates, the route was once a small part of the historic Jefferson Highway auto trail which extended from New Orleans to Winnipeg, Manitoba, Canada in the late 1910s and 1920s.
 When the original state highway system was created in 1921, it became part of States Routes 1 and 5.
 In 1926, it also served as part of the original alignment of US 71 until the completion of the O.K.
 Allen Bridge over the Red River in the 1930s.

 LA 180 was created in the 1955 Louisiana Highway renumbering, and its route originally followed the entirety of Jefferson Highway between US 165 Business and US 71.
 The deleted portion, though no longer state-maintained, retains destination signage directing traffic from US 165 Business toward US 71 and US 165, heading toward Shreveport and Monroe, respectively.

 Louisiana Highway 181

 Louisiana Highway 181 (LA 181) runs 4.22 mi from LA 115 in Lone Pine to US 71 in Cheneyville.

 Louisiana Highway 182

 Louisiana Highway 182 (LA 182) runs 173.41 mi from LA 29 in Whiteville to US 90 north of Raceland.

-LA 182 has two hyphenated auxiliary routes, both comprising former alignments, commissioned in 2015.
+LA 182 had two hyphenated auxiliary routes, both comprising former alignments, commissioned in 2015 and decommissioned in 2022.
 Both routes are located in Broussard and Lafayette: